kubermatic/community-components/knowledge-base/setup-checklist/kubeone/kubeone-baremetal-requirements.md

 1. Access by SSH via VPN or JumpHost to the dedicated bare metal host
 2. The provided ssh user needs to have sudo rights to set up kubernetes
-3. List of IP addresses, to provision the target environment
+3. List of bare-metal hosts for the Kubernetes cluster provisioning at your target environment

 **NOTE:** Dynamic provisioning is currently in Development.
 Alternative approaches are to use a virtualized [kubevirt](https://github.com/kubermatic/machine-controller/blob/master/docs/cloud-provider.md#kubevirt) based setup at Kubermatic KKP.